gtn/exacomp_local/README.txt

-This is a admin script to delete users that are not enrolled in any course.
-It helps to bann spam users from your system.
+This script helps to activate web services for our Moodle blocks.

 Written by GTN-Solutions.